 The three estimates based on their results can be considered as the “best scenario”, “worst scenario”, and the “most likely scenario”.
 These three resulting estimations can then be used to produce a final estimation based on a weighted average.

 Velvetech will be happy to provide you an accurate project estimation and assist with your software initiatives.
 Our team gives the appropriate consultations to help clients achieve their project goals within a fair price and guaranteed project delivery.
-Learn more about our software development services and contact us for a consultation.
+Learn more about our custom software development services and contact us for a consultation.